alexander37137/ConsoleHelper/README.md

     }
 ```

-After you register commands you can ask ConsoleHelper to process input args
+After you register your commands you can ask ConsoleHelper to process input arguments

 ```csharp
 class Program